Statement of Compliance with the QCA Corporate Governance Code

 Roles of the Board, Chairman and Chief Executive Officer

 The Board is responsible for the long-term success of the Company.
-There is a formal schedule of matters reserved to the Board.
 It is responsible for overall Group strategy; approval of major investments; approval of the annual and interim results; annual budgets; dividend policy; and Board structure.
 It monitors the exposure to key business risks and reviews the strategic direction of all trading subsidiaries, their annual budgets and their performance in relation to those budgets.
 There is a clear division of responsibility at the head of the Company.
 The Chairman is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction.
 The Chief Executive Officer is responsible for proposing the strategic focus to the Board, implementing it once it has been approved and overseeing the management of the Company through the Executive Team.

 All Directors receive regular and timely information on the Group’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 The business reports monthly on its headline performance against its agreed budget, and the Board reviews the monthly update on performance and any significant variances are reviewed at each meeting.
 Senior executives below Board level attend Board meetings where appropriate to present business updates.